simon-scmp/blog-test/index.md

 ### Updating…

-March 2022.
+May 2022.
 Updating and coming back to GitHub Pages afer leaving for a while.
 I've been looking at all the [Jamstack](https://jamstack.org) possibilities.
 Using [Netlify](https://netlify.com) for deployment over GitHub Pages.
 Also looking at [publii](https://getpublii.com) using as headless CMS then directing to [Cloudflare Pages](https://pages.cloudflare.com) or working with **Render**

 #### This was to have started out as a [**Grav**](https://getgrav.org) site!